dreamshader/ATmega_DS18x20_Tester/README.md

 **Note:** from this point there are no more pictures, yet.
 The following information is subject of change while enhancing the software.

 **LCD menu mode:**
-In the LCD menu you may choose on of the following options:
+In the LCD menu you may choose one of the following options:
  - Brightness
  - Contrast
  - Swap dig A/B